 By adopting greater flexibility into how people work, employers can eliminate many of the reasons why their employees may take a day off, thereby countering unnecessary absenteeism while improving employee work-life balance.
-This can lead to a reduction in employee stress and burnout, while increasing productivity, morale and retention.
+This can lead to a reduction in employee stress, burnout and attrition while increasing productivity, morale and retention.

 Employee Well-Being and Work Culture

 Employers can do much for productivity levels and employee presence at work by creating programs centered around the health and wellness of their staff.
 Such initiatives could include team-building exercises, workplace events, meditation or break-out rooms, lunchtime yoga classes as well as relevant newsletters and resources.